Siddhivinayak Temple, Mumbai: Governance

 Temple donations and other activities related to temple are governed by the board members of the Shri Siddhi Vinayak Ganpati Temple Trust.
-The trust is registered under Bombay Public Trusts Act, 1950, with the name “Shri Ganpati Temple at Prabhadevi Road, Dadar, Bombay".
+The trust is registered under Bombay Public Trusts Act, 1950, with the name “Shri Ganpati Temple at Prabhadevi Road, Dadar, Mumbai".

-Trust is regulated by the Shri Siddhi Vinayak Ganpati Temple Trust (Prabhadevi) Act, 1980.
+The Trust is regulated by the Shri SiddhiVinayak Ganpati Temple Trust (Prabhadevi) Act, 1980.
 It was adopted on 11 October 1980.

 Sada Sarvankar is the current chairman of the trust.

 Donations and litigation

 The Siddhivinayak temple receives donations of around ₹100 million – ₹150 million every year, which makes it the Mumbai city's richest temple trust.
 In 2004, the Siddhivinayak Ganpati Temple Trust, which operates the temple, was accused of mismanaging donations.
 Consequently, the Bombay High Court appointed a committee headed by the retired judge V P Tipnis to scrutinize the trust's donations and probe the allegations.
 The committee reported that "The most shocking aspect of the matter is that there is no method or principle followed for particular institutions.
 The only criteria for selection were recommendation or reference by trustees, or the minister, or a political heavy-weight, generally belonging to the ruling party".

 In 2006, the Bombay High Court directed the state government, the Siddhivinayak Temple Trust and the petitioner Keval Semlani to prepare "suggestive guidelines" for using the temple's trust funds.